theiagen/tbp-parser/README.md

 # tbp-parser

+Please contact support@theiagen.com or sage.wright@theiagen.com with any questions.

 **NOT FOR DIAGNOSTIC USE**

 **CAUTION:** The information produced by this program should **not** be used for clinical reporting unless and until extensive validation has occured in your laboratory on a stable version.
 Otherwise, the outputs of tbp-parser are for research use only.